-Clearly, the context of a criminal investigation produces a specific mindset: on the one hand the witnesses know what is looked for (and some of them may already be convinced of the guilt of the suspect), on the other hand fear of implicating one's self and friends can considerably distort memory.
-The data on shifts and incidents for the period which was singled out in Elffers' reports are given in the following table (our Table 1 corrects an error in [6], where the number of shift in the ward RCH-41 was erroneously given by 336 instead of 366 in their table on top of p.
-235).
+Clearly, the context of a criminal investigation produces a specific mindset: On the one hand, the witnesses know what is looked for (and some of them may already be convinced of the guilt of the suspect); on the other hand, a fear of implicating oneself and friends can considerably distort memory.
+The data on shifts and incidents for the period that were singled out in Elffers's reports are shown in Table 1 (see also Meester, Collins, Gill, and van Lambalgen).